Westlake, Ohio: Arts and culture

+The White Oaks Restaurant was a lucrative speakeasy during the Prohibition era.
+Dover Gardens Tavern was also a speakeasy with an upstairs ballroom during Prohibition.

+Education

 The Westlake City School District consistently places within the top 4% of statewide districts on the state education report card.
-The district received an achievement grade of 89.0% for the Performance Index and a grade of 95.% for the Indicators Met on the Ohio Department of Education's 2013-2014 District Report Card.
+The district received an achievement grade of 89.0% for the Performance Index and a grade of 95.% for the Indicators Met on the Ohio Department of Education's 2013–2014 District Report Card.

 The district mission statement is "We Educate for Excellence."